ionadev/Sparky/README.md

 ---
 Sparky is a Multifuctional Discord Bot...
-The Only Bot You Will Ever Need Only Setp Cool Right !!!
+The Only Bot You Will Ever Need

+## Installation
+Only Setp Cool Right !!!
 Note: Only For Windows Users For Now For Others Comming Soon

-Just Make A SparkyInstaller.cmd File and paste the code in it...
+Just Make A `SparkyInstaller.cmd` File and paste the code in it...
 ```
 @echo off
 echo [Sparky]: Cloning Project